ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 $$\nu_p (n) = \max \{ k \in \bb{N} \mid p^k \mid n \}$$

-corresponds to extracting the coefficient of $$\log p$$ of a natural number in a logarithmic basis
+corresponds to extracting the coefficient of $$\log p$$ of a natural number in a logarithmic basis:

 $$
 \begin{aligned}